Complete Simulation of Automata Networks: Abstract

 \section{Abstract}

-Let $A$ be a finite set and $n \geq 2$.
-This paper introduces the concept of \emph{universal simulation} in the context of semigroups of transformations of $A^n$, also known as finite state-homogeneous automata networks.
-For $m \geq n$, a transformation of $A^m$ is defined as \emph{$n$-universal of size $m$} if it may simulate every transformation of $A^n$ by updating one coordinate (or register) at a time.
-Using tools from memoryless computation, it is established that there is no $n$-universal transformation of size $n$, but there is such a transformation of size $n+2$.
-An $n$-universal transformation is defined as \emph{complete} if it may sequentially simulate every finite sequence of transformations of $A^n$; in this case, minimal examples and bounds for the size and time of simulation are determined.
-It is also shown that there is no $n$-universal transformation that updates all the registers in parallel, but that there exists a complete one that updates all but one register in parallel.
+Consider a finite set $A$ and an integer $n \geq 1$.
+This paper studies the concept of complete simulation in the context of semigroups of transformations of $A^n$, also known as finite state-homogeneous automata networks.
+For $m \geq n$, a transformation of $A^m$ is \emph{$n$-complete of size $m$} if it may simulate every transformation of $A^n$ by updating one coordinate (or register) at a time.
+Using tools from memoryless computation, it is established that there is no $n$-complete transformation of size $n$, but there is such a transformation of size $n+1$.
+By studying the the time of simulation of various $n$-complete transformations, it is conjectured that the maximal time of simulation of any $n$-complete transformation is at least $2n$.
+A transformation of $A^m$ is \emph{sequentially $n$-complete of size $m$} if it may sequentially simulate every finite sequence of transformations of $A^n$; in this case, minimal examples and bounds for the size and time of simulation are determined.
+It is also shown that there is no $n$-complete transformation that updates all the registers in parallel, but that there exists a sequentally $n$-complete transformation that updates all but one register in parallel.
 This illustrates the strengths and weaknesses of parallel models of computation, such as cellular automata.